NDepend

 As we can see the index syntax ^ works with IList<T> and List<T> but not with ISet<T>, Hashset<T>, IDictionary<K,V> and Dictionary<K,V>.
 Those last four are not indexed collections.

-Adding a Slice() method to IList<T> and List<T>collections was not an option because in many situations it is a breaking changes.
-Here is a reddit discussion about attempting to paliate this lack.
+Adding a Slice() method to IList<T> and List<T>collections was not an option because in many situations it is a breaking change.
+Here is a reddit discussion about attempting to palliate this lack.
 It looks like adding a Slice() method to IList<T> with the default interface implementation syntax could have been an option that would have avoided breaking changes.
 I didn’t find the reason why it hasn’t been done, do you know?

 Finally here is an example of a custom collection supporting both index and range syntax: